Welcome. You’ve landed in a place you never asked to be – yet here you are.

-And I want you to know: I see you.
+And we want you to know: we see you.

-When someone you love dies by suicide, there is a door that closes behind you and the terrain ahead is fragile and impossible to understand.
+When someone you love dies by suicide, life changes in ways that can feel impossible to explain.
+There is a door that closes behind you, and the terrain ahead can feel fragile, confusing, and unfamiliar.

 But this grief – your grief – deserves to be met with care, not isolation.

-Whether you’ve lost your child, your partner, your sibling, or your parent.
+Whether you’ve lost your child, your partner, your sibling, a friend, a colleague, or a parent, you do not have to navigate this alone.

 “Hope isn’t about pretending it’s okay.
 It’s about trusting that one day, it might be.”

-When my brother took his own life in 2015, it felt like everything I knew was shattered.
-He wasn’t just family — he was my closest confidant, my sense of safety, the person I called when I needed advice.
+When my brother took his own life in 2015, it felt as though everything I knew had been shattered.
+He wasn’t just family – he was my big brother, my sense of safety, and the person I turned to when life felt uncertain.

-I was a single mum with 4 children at the time and his loss left me drowning in guilt, confusion, and a silence so heavy it felt suffocating.
-Even as a counsellor and psychologist, I felt lost — like I was an alien on a strange land without a GPS.
+At the time, I was a single mum raising four children.
+His death left me with overwhelming feelings of guilt, confusion, and a silence so heavy it felt suffocating.
+Even as a counsellor and psychologist, I felt lost.

-Join us for a 5-day residential retreat designed specifically for women grieving a suicide loss.
+Join us for one of our exclusive retreats designed specifically for those grieving a suicide loss.

-Through EMDR group therapy, nature-based healing, sound journeys, singing, movement, ceremony and compassionate group support, we help you shift from pain to purpose.
+Through EMDR group therapy, nervous-system regulation techniques, nature-based healing, gong baths, singing, movement, ceremony and compassionate group support, we help you shift from pain to purpose.

 Led by Dr. Sue Egan and a holistic trauma-informed facilitation team.